salvadorbs/LazTips.PopupForm/README.md

-# DelphiTips.PopupForm
+# LazTips.PopupForm
-Delphi demonstration for simple generic PopupForm
+Lazarus demonstration for simple generic PopupForm

-made with Delphi 11 and standard controls
+made with FPC + Lazarus

-use any Form as a PopupForm by changing it's ancestor and call ShowPopup()
+use any Form as a PopupForm by changing its ancestor and call ShowPopup()

 ![LinkEdit](demo.gif)